 Strategy

 Research as well as its context and funding are constantly evolving.
 The SNSF aims to anticipate and help shape these changes.
-To achieve this, we have defined four strategic priorities for the 2021-2028 period.
+We have defined four priorities in the Strategic Framework for the 2021–2032 time period:

 • We promote Diversity in Research